 To download a copy of your digital receipt as a PDF click on the download icon, then select digital receipt.

-Only the first 100 words of your submission will be included here, to view the the full submission follow the steps below.
+Only the first part of your submission will be included here, to view the the full submission follow the steps below.

 The full paper can be viewed online by clicking the View button.
 Note that during busy periods it can take up to an hour for your submission to be fully formatted.